Renovation Contractor vs. Interior Designer vs. DIY

 Con #2: Potential for Miscommunication – Misunderstandings can occur if your vision and the designer’s interpretation differ, leading to an outcome that may be subpar to your expectations.

 Con #3: Potential Delays in Timeline – Most IDs rely on multiple third-party renovation contractors, so they cannot guarantee the contractors’ full availability to your project.
-Contractors are committed to multiple clients at the same time, and unfortunately, an interior designer does not get full control of the contractors’ schedule.
+Contractors are committed to multiple clients at the same time, and unfortunately, an interior home designer does not get full control of the contractors’ schedules.

-Summary: Work with an interior designer if you tend to be overwhelmed with project management.
+Summary: Work with an interior home designer if you tend to be overwhelmed with project management.
 Interior designers are very resourceful, but their expertise can be costly, too.

-Pros and Cons of Hiring General Contractors
+Pros and Cons of Hiring Renovation Contractors

 Have an aptitude for home design?
 Here are the pros and cons when evaluating whether hiring a general contractor is the right choice for your project.

-Pros of Hiring a General Contractor
+Pros of Hiring a Renovation Contractor in Singapore

 Pro #1: Comprehensive Project Management: General contractors oversee the entire renovation, coordinating multiple trades, schedules, and permits, saving you the hassle of managing these complex logistics.